Mando75/luister/README.md

 Use `subscribe` to listen to a particular event.
 It will be called and receive a payload when the event is emitted.
 It also returns a function that you can invoke to unsubscribe the consumer from the event for easy cleanup.

+Internally, the consumers for a given event are stored in a Set.
+This means that if the same consumer is registered multiple times, it will only be called once when the event is emitted.

 Use `emit` to trigger an event and call any subscribers with a given payload.

 Use `unsubscribe` to remove a consumer from a given event.